 This is what PlayMaker Pro looks like running on an iPad.
 You can view PlayMaker Pro documents that you have created with the Macintosh or Windows versions.
-Currently, it supports American or Canadian Football.
+Currently, it supports American Football, Canadian Football and Basketball.

-iPad users can purchase the ability to create and edit PlayMaker Pro documents for an additional $37.99.
-You can demo the editing features for free, but you'll need to purchase editing from within the iPad app to save or print your work.
-The total price for PlayMaker Pro for iPad with editing is $39.98, about the same as a nice iPad accessory.
+iPad users can purchase the ability to create and edit PlayMaker Pro documents for an additional $49.99.
+You can demo the editing features for free, but you'll need to purchase "Document Editing" from within the iPad app to save or print your work.

-You can move documents from Macintosh or Windows computers to an iPad / iPhone / iPod Touch using the Apps window of iTunes.
-You can also email a document whose name ends in ".fbd".
-Apple's Mail app will hand off the ".fbd" document to PlayMaker Pro.
+You can move documents from Macintosh or Windows computers to an iPad / iPhone / iPod Touch using the File Sharing feature of iTunes.
+You can also email a document whose name ends in ".fbd" or ".bbd" for football or basketball.
+Apple's Mail app will hand off the ".fbd" or ".bbd" document to PlayMaker Pro.
 Modern Mac users can AirDrop documents to their iPads.
 You can also use iCloud Drive to transfer documents to an iPad /iPhone / iPod Touch.

 Drawing plays on an iPad works similarly to drawing plays with the Macintosh or Windows versions of PlayMaker Pro, you just point with your finger instead of with a mouse.
 You may want to use a stylus so your pointer will be smaller and more precise.